About the Association

 The Association is run on a volunteer basis and depends on the active participation of its members.

-The affairs of CUASA are managed by the President (elected by the membership and serving as President-Elect, President and Past-President over three years) and a Steering Committee whose members are appointed for two year terms by the Council of Representatives.
+The affairs of CUASA are managed by the President (elected by the membership) and a Steering Committee, whose members are appointed for two year terms by the Council of Representatives.
 Council members are elected for three-year terms from academic sub-units defined in the CUASA Constitution.

-Supporting the work of the Association are four full-time staff members.
+Supporting the work of the Association are five full-time staff members.